muhtegaralfikri/nextjs-finance-tracker/README.md

 Tips:

-* For development, you can generate a secret with:
+* Generate a secret with:

   ```bash
   npx auth secret
   ```

-* For production, set these in your hosting provider’s environment settings and switch `DATABASE_URL` to a real Postgres/MySQL URL.
+* If you need a local DB, you can point `DATABASE_URL` to a local Postgres instance (e.g. `postgres://postgres:postgres@localhost:5432/finance`).

 ---